 Figure 4 shows gasoline isoconcentration contours for the recent event.
-Gasoline was detected in all four of the wells sampled.
-Detected concentrations ranged from 90 micrograms per liter (μ g/L) in well MW-4 to 2,700 μ g/L in well MW-1.
-All of the gasoline concentrations (except for MW-4) exceeded the 100- μ g/L ESL criterion.
+Gasoline was detected in seven of the eight wells sampled.
+Detected concentrations ranged from 130 micrograms per liter (μ g/L) in well MW-4 to 32,000 μ g/L in well MW-5.
+All of the gasoline concentrations (with the exception of MW-7 which was below the laboratory detection limit) exceeded the 100- μ g/L ESL criterion.